OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/deploying.md

 ```

 This command will create a `zos.json` file, which contains all the information
-about the project.
+about the project related to ZeppelinOS.
 For details about this file format see the
 [configuration files](configuration.md#zosjson) page.

 The command will also initialize [Truffle](https://truffleframework.com/), so
 by now, inside the `my-project` directory you should have a `package.json` file
 (created by `npm`), two empty directories named `contracts` and `migrations`,
-a `truffle-config.js` file (created by `zos` for Truffle), and a
+a `truffle-config.js` file (created by the `zos` CLI for Truffle), and a
 `zos.json` file (created by `zos` for ZeppelinOS).

 ## Adding a contract